ochieng2peter/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 3
 guillaume@ubuntu:~/0x07$
 Repo:

-* GitHub repository:†alx-higher_level_programming
+GitHub repository: alx-higher_level_programming
-* Directory:†0x07-python-test_driven_development
+Directory: 0x07-python-test_driven_development
-* File:†0-add_integer.py, tests/0-add_integer.txt
+File: 0-add_integer.py, tests/0-add_integer.txt
-†Done?†Help†Get a sandbox

 1. Divide a matrix
 mandatory
+Score: 0.0% (Checks completed: 0.0%)
 Write a function that divides all elements of a matrix.

-* Prototype:†def matrix_divided(matrix, div):
-* matrix†must be a list of lists of integers or floats, otherwise raise a†TypeError†exception with the message†matrix must be a matrix (list of lists) of integers/floats
+Prototype: def matrix_divided(matrix, div): matrix must be a list of lists of integers or floats, otherwise raise a TypeError exception with the message matrix must be a matrix (list of lists) of integers/floats
-* Each row of the†matrix†must be of the same size, otherwise raise a†TypeError†exception with the message†Each row of the matrix must have the same size
-* div†must be a number (integer or float), otherwise raise a†TypeError†exception with the message†div must be a number
-* div†canít be equal to†0, otherwise raise a†ZeroDivisionError†exception with the message†division by zero
-* All elements of the matrix should be divided by†div, rounded to 2 decimal places
-* Returns a new matrix
+Each row of the matrix must be of the same size, otherwise raise a TypeError exception with the message Each row of the matrix must have the same size div must be a number (integer or float), otherwise raise a TypeError exception with the message div must be a number div can‚Äôt be equal to 0, otherwise raise a ZeroDivisionError exception with the message division by zero All elements of the matrix should be divided by div, rounded to 2 decimal places Returns a new matrix
-* You are not allowed to import any module guillaume@ubuntu:~/0x07$ cat 2-main.py
+You are not allowed to import any module guillaume@ubuntu:~/0x07$ cat 2-main.py
 #!/usr/bin/python3
 matrix_divided = __import__('2-matrix_divided').matrix_divided